Orbinya/World-of-Warcraft/Mage/Macros/README.md

 /cast [mod:shift] Alter Time
 ```

-> And here probably my favorite macro, it allows you to do exactly 3 things, yes 3!
-Im rewrote this code into a pseudo-code
+> And here is probably my favorite macro, it allows you to do exactly 3 things, yes 3!
+Im rewrote this code into a pseudo-code for for a better understanding.
 ```Pascal
 If (use_macro_without_modifier)
   Then use_alter_time